nchucvml/MFADNet/readme.md

 # MFADNet

-This is the website reserved for MFADNet released code
+This is the website reserved for MFADNet released code.
+The paper is under review.
+The source code will be available after paper acceptance.
 #
 ## Multiple Field-Of-View Based Attention Driven Network(MFADNet) For Weakly-Supervised Common Bile Duct Stone Detection